 How To Report An Exposure Incident?

-The source individual’s identity and infectious status must be known before exposure.
-The employer must test the individual’s blood if state or local law allows testing without the source’s consent.
+Importantly, the source individual's identity and infectious status must be known prior to exposure.
+The employer must test the individual's blood if state or local law allows testing without the source's consent.

-The exposed worker has the right to know about the results of these tests, and the worker must be informed of the local laws and regulations.
+The exposed worker has the right to know about the results of these tests and must be informed of the local laws and regulations.

 Related Articles: